 When you create a piece of content, search engines need time to crawl, index, and rank it.
 So give it a few weeks at least, if not months.

 Then, go back to your content and see how you can refresh/update it to make it more relevant and improve the search engine positioning.

 A few ways to refresh the content could be:

 One tip I follow from Adam Enfroy is to publish the content first without making it perfect, give it a few weeks to see how Google is ranking it, and use that information to update and optimize the content further.

-Google has hundreds of ranking factors for pages, and we don't know all of them, but Google has clearly said that page loading speed has particular importance in SERP positions.
+Google has hundreds of ranking factors for pages, and we don’t know all of them, but Google has clearly said that page loading speed is important for high SERP positions.